 The increased awareness of venous thromboembolic disease and the ever-increasing availability of non-invasive imaging tests, mainly computed tomography (CT) pulmonary angiography (CTPA), have generated a tendency for clinicians to suspect and initiate a diagnostic workup for PE more frequently than in the past.
-This changing attitude is illustrated by the rates of PE confirmation among patients undergoing diagnostic workup: these were as low as 5% in recent North American diagnostic studies, in sharp contrast to the approximately 50% prevalence reported back in the early 1980s.71 Therefore, it is critical that, when evaluating non-invasive diagnostic strategies for PE in contemporary patient populations with a rather low pre-test probability of the disease.72 Conversely, a positive test should have an adequate specificity to set the indication for anticoagulant treatment.
+This changing attitude is illustrated by the rates of PE confirmation among patients undergoing diagnostic workup: these were as low as 5% in recent North American diagnostic studies, in sharp contrast to the approximately 50% prevalence reported back in the early 1980s.
+Therefore, it is critical that, when evaluating non-invasive diagnostic strategies for PE in the modern era, it is ensured that they are capable of safely excluding PE in contemporary patient populations with a rather low pre-test probability of the disease.
+Conversely, a positive test should have an adequate specificity to set the indication for anticoagulant treatment.